DebzDK/guess-the-language/README.md

     The default language to translate from is English because that is my first language and the language of the country where I reside.
 However, I also speak more-or-less fluent French and am learning Greek so it would be cool to use sentences in these languages in the game.

-    The chosen API to run translations does have an optional parameter that, when omitted, allows for language detection so it is possible but there is also the issue of special characters to consider.
+    The chosen API to run translations does have an optional parameter that, when omitted, allows for language detection so it is possible but won't be implemented to avoid more potential bugs to deal with.

 * Display of the number of countries in which the translation target language is spoken